funvill/funvill.github.io/_posts/2010-04-19-sequences.md

 To be the first player to reach 100 points.

 <strong>How to Play the Game</strong>
-Each player in turn rolls the six dice and scores points for any sequence of consecutive numbers (1,2,3,4,5,6) thrown beginning with 1. Â If two or more of the same number are rolled only one counts (1,2,2,3,4,2 = 20 points). Â If a player rolls the dice and three 1s show their score is zero and they pass the dice to the next player.
+Each player in turn rolls the six dice and scores points for any sequence of consecutive numbers (1,2,3,4,5,6) thrown beginning with 1.
+If two or more of the same number are rolled only one counts (1,2,2,3,4,2 = 20 points).
+If a player rolls the dice and three 1s show their score is zero and they pass the dice to the next player.
 1 = 5 points
 1, 2 = 10 points
 1, 2, 3 = 15 points